Introduction to profit and loss statement

 Selling expenses are the expenses for selling a product or service.
 These expenses may be in the form of advertising and publicity costs, commissions and bonuses, salaries of sales personnel, freight, shipping and transportation charges, etc.

 General and administrative expenses include other indirect expenses incurred for running a factory or an office.
 These expenses include rents, staff salaries, electricity, phone, and other utility bills, legal fees, fees for statutory compliances, insurance charges, repairs and maintenance, office supplies, etc.

 Depreciation is the decrease or reduction in the value of a physical asset over time with its usage and wear and tear.
 Similarly, amortization refers to the acquisition cost of an intangible asset minus its residual value spread over a period of its useful life term.
 Thus, these are non-cash expenditures in such a statement.

 A company may earn interest income from its deposits or holdings with a bank or a financial corporation.
 Also, it will have to pay interest on its borrowings and loans.
 Both these figures will appear in a profit and loss statement.

-This figure includes the current as well as deferred tax liabilities of a company.
+This figure includes the current and deferred tax liabilities of a company.

-The final figure thus arrived is the Net Income of the company.
+The final figure thus arrived at is the Net Income of the company.

 Analysis of Profit and Loss statement

 - Ratio and valuation analysis is done to give an overall view of where the company stands.
-Return on equity(ROE), Return on assets(ROA), P/E ratio, Interest coverage ratio, Inventory turnover ratio, Asset turnover ratio, etc. are few important ratios.
-The profit and loss statement and balance sheet of the Company help in calculation of these ratios.
+Return on equity(ROE), Return on assets(ROA), P/E ratio, Interest coverage ratio, Inventory turnover ratio, Asset turnover ratio, etc., are a few important ratios.
+The profit and loss statement and balance sheet of the Company help in the calculation of these ratios.